haohua13/blue-oasis-technical-assessment/README.md

 **Dataset:** ESC-50: A dataset for environmental sound classification.

 *   **Description:** The ESC-50 dataset consists of 2000 annotated environmental sound recordings, each 5 seconds long.
 It's organized into 50 classes, with 40 examples per class.
 The dataset is pre-arranged into 5 folds for 5-fold cross-validation.
-*   **Reason for Selection:** 2k files, 5 second clips, balanced dataset, and pre-defined cross-validation folds.
+*   **Reason for Selection:** 2k audio files, 5 second clips, balanced dataset, and pre-defined cross-validation folds.
 A lot of papers for benchmarking and comparing results.
+See the Github repository.

 ### Preprocessing Steps:

 The `data_processing.py` script handles the conversion of raw `.wav` audio files into ML features.

-1.  **Amplitude Normalization:**
-    * Scales the audio signal to have a maximum absolute value of 1.
+1.  **Amplitude Normalization:** * Scales the audio signal to have a maximum absolute value of 1.
 It standardizes the input dynamic range so extreme volume differences between audios do not unfairly influence feature extraction or model training.

 2.  **Mel Spectrogram:** * Generates a 2D representation of the audio's frequency content over time, on a Mel scale.
 Calculated using `librosa.feature.melspectrogram`, then converted to decibels (`librosa.power_to_db`).
 The Mel scale mimics human hearing perception, making features more relevant for sound classification.
 Spectrograms are robust to variations in overall loudness (especially after dB conversion) and provide rich information about the sound's time evolution.
 Works as a 2-D matrix for Convolutional Neural Networks (CNNs).